telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 ## Capture HTTPS traffic

 The option defines if Fiddler Everywhere should capture HTTPS traffic or skip it.
 By default, this option is disabled.
-To enable the HTTPS traffic capturing, first you need to confirm whether the root certificate is trusted.
-If it is trusted you can simply enable the capture option.
+First, you need to confirm whether the root certificate is trusted to enable the HTTPS traffic capturing.
+If it is trusted, you can enable the capture option.

 ## Export Root Certificate to Desktop and Trust Certificate